psyb0t/telegram-logger/README.md

 - /start: generates a unique ID for the user and sends it to the user in a welcome message.
 The user can then use this ID in the X-ID header of HTTP POST requests to the app to authenticate themselves.
 - /stop: stops sending log entries to the user and removes the user's ID from the database.
 - /getAllUsers (superadmin only): retrieves a list of all users from the database and sends it to the user via the Telegram bot.
+- /addUser (superadmin only): adds a new user to the database by chat ID. (eg. `/addUser 1002080652973`)

 ## Running the service